 Jim Santorelli has been teaching chess for over 20 years and can count 13 National Champions among his students.
 A USCF Expert, Jim emphasizes strategy and planning in his chess and in his well-prepared classroom lectures.
 Jim teaches chess throughout the Westchester and Lower Connecticut area.
-He also coaches the Greenburgh School team and heads the Saturday Scarsdale chess classes.
+He also coaches the Greenburgh School team.
 Jim is the Associate Executive Director of the NSCF.

 Polly Wright is a former New England Women’s Champion and is currently ranked among the top 100 women in the U.S. Polly teaches in a number of schools in Westchester and Fairfield counties and enjoys sharing her chess experience with students of all levels, ranging from beginner to tournament level. ”If I can impart a love and understanding of chess to them I feel I have contributed to their enrichment.”

 Polly has been a tournament director for over 30 years.
-She holds the title of Senior Tournament Director of the USCF and directs all NSCF tournaments as well as tournaments at the National level.
+She holds the title of Senior Tournament Director of the USCF and directs NSCF and Hunter chess tournaments as well as tournaments at the National level.

 Chris Welcome has been teaching chess to children of all ages since 2000 and has taught chess within the curriculum in over 30 public schools.
 His vast experience in both curricular and after-school programs has trained him to handle large groups from kindergarten to high-school.
 Chris has also coached several school chess teams to prominence in national competition and guided three young players over the 2000 rating level to the rank of Candidate Master.